-The Vertex Package comprises a number of parameters that the user can set in the xml steering files without the need to recompile the code.
+The Vertex Package has a number of parameters that the user can set in the xml steering files without the need to recompile the code.
 As defaults for these parameters, the values that were used in the FORTRAN version of the ZVRES vertex finder and the flavour tag were initially implemented.
 These defaults had partly been obtained using the old BRAHMS GEANT3-based MC, which for some detector regions had problems with track linking between different subdetectors.
-Other default values were modified using the fast MC simulation SGV5.
-Both these simulation programs were run with implementations of the TESLA detector, which in some points differs from the current baseline design envisaged for the ILD LoI.
+Other default values were modified using the fast MC simulation SGV.
+Both these simulation programs were run with implementations of the TESLA detector, which differs in some respects from the current baseline design envisaged for the ILD LoI.
 The flavour tag neural networks that LCFI provided as default with the first release are also based on these settings and the simplified reconstruction of the SGV program.

-An important part of the transition to full MC and reconstruction, and the current focus of our work on the LCFIVertex code, is therefore the readjustment of these parameters and retraining of the flavour tag networks using the GEANT4-based detector simulation program MOKKA and an ILD detector model (R. Walsh, Edinburgh).
-This work is now nearing completion, using the LDCPrime_02Sc detector model, with which the first round of benchmark studies within the ILD detector concept has been performed and which is almost identical with the model which the ILD detector concept group agreed to use for their LoI studies at the recent meeting in Cambridge, 11th-13th September.
+An important part of the transition to full MC and reconstruction, and the current focus of our work on the LCFIVertex code, is therefore the readjustment of these parameters and retraining of the flavour tag networks using the GEANT4-based detector simulation program MOKKA and an ILD detector model.
+This work is now nearing completion, using the LDCPrime\02Sc detector model, with which the first round of benchmark studies within the ILD detector concept has been performed and which is almost identical with the model which the ILD detector concept group agreed to use for their LoI studies at a recent meeting (Cambridge, 11th-13th September).